sravivarmanvce/temp/pages/callforpapers.md

 The ICSGET-2024 is a platform both for industry and academia to present and discuss the innovations, trends, and concerns as well as the challenges encountered and solutions.
 We invite researchers, professionals, and industry experts to to submit their original, unpublished research contributions to these tracks that are not currently under consideration by another conference/journal, and be part of a collaborative effort to shape a sustainable and eco-conscious energy future.

-**Track 4: Green Electronics and Energy-Efficient Circuits**
-- Focus on environmentally friendly electronics
-- Low-power design innovations
-- Sustainable manufacturing processes
-- Innovations in electronic circuits
-- Strategies for reducing the ecological footprint of electronic systems

 **Track 5: Advanced Energy Storage Solutions**
 - Cutting-edge advancements in energy storage technologies
 - Novel energy storage materials
 - Efficient storage systems
 - Innovative approaches to enhance reliability
 - Integration of battery technologies, supercapacitors, and thermal energy storage into sustainable energy ecosystems

-Papers undergo a single-blind review process, by experts drawn from reputed organizations, across the world.
-Nontrivial, unpublished and original contributions will only be considered for the conference.
-The conference will have main papers, presentations, and poster presentations for short papers.
-All accepted and registered (presented) papers is planned to publish in the proceedings of **"E3S Web of Conferences”**.
-{{< image src="images/e3s.png" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="false" >}}.

-<p align="justify">VCE - Engineering Projects in community Services (VISn @ V – Viable Innovative Solutions for community needs at Vardhaman) is one of the best practices in Vardhaman Campus.
-EPICS is a unique programme in which teams of undergraduates design, build, and deploy real systems to solve engineering problems for local community service and educational organizations.The programme focuses on identifying the needs of the society and providing a viable and sustainable solution.</p>

----

 #### Tracks
 The major challenge is to bring the two groups together in a mutually beneficial way (the Students and the Community).
 It was specifically to address this challenge that the V-EPICS programme was launched.
 The V-EPICS programme connects engineering with community service in four verticals of community improvement effort as defined by EPICS in IEEE: